Often the things you taste while travelling are just as memorable as the sights you see.

 Bruny Island lies south of Hobart and is an absolute gourmet’s paradise.
 The full-day Bruny Island Food, Sightseeing and Lighthouse Tour with Bruny Island Safaris comes highly recommended.

 There’s plenty of tasty tucker on offer in Hobart itself.
 The city offers a diverse range of cuisines to suit all tastes and budgets — not to mention a standard of coffee that rivals Melbourne!
 For breakfast and brunch, try Tricycle Cafe & Bar in the Salamanca Arts Centre.
 Vegans and gluten-intolerant travellers can also get amongst it at speciality cafes such as Straight Up.
 The petite Pollen Tea Room in Battery Point is another must-try.

 Frank on the waterfront is a top option for lunch or dinner.
 Enjoy the vibrant interior and pumping atmosphere.
 It underscores the South American-inspired menu of shared plates perfectly.

 One of the best things to do while on holiday in a cool climate is to find a warm nook for a quiet drink.
 If that floats your boat, head for the IXL Long Bar at the Henry Jones Art Hotel — which is housed in a former jam factory on the historic waterfront.
 There’s an extensive cocktail list and live music to enjoy.

 Hobart has a great craft brewing scene and is also becoming world-renowned for its whiskys.
-Sullivans Cove Distillery has taken out numerous awards for their single malt, while Lark and Nant offer impressive drops as well.
-Enjoy.
+Check out Sullivans Cove Distillery.
+They’ve taken out numerous awards for their single malt.
+Lark is also well worth a visit.